Coordination Event Detection and Initiator Identification in Time Series Data: Experimental setup

 \subsubsection{Stock closing-price time series}

 We collected daily closing price data for stocks listed in NASDAQ, using Yahoo!
-Finance.\footnote{http://finance.yahoo.com/} These time series are from January 2000 to Jan 2016 (4169 time-steps).
+Finance.\footnote{http://finance.yahoo.com/} These time series are from January 2000 to January 2016 (4169 time-steps).
 We remove symbols with a large amount of missing data, leaving a total of $1443$ symbols in our dataset.
-Our analysis focuses on discovering different intervals of coordination, and the leaders and sectors involved in these coordinated events.
+Our analysis focuses on discovering large, known events and crises in an unsupervised way, and to explore initiators and sectors involved in these coordination events.